OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 ?>
 ```

-Once the shell is uploaded (with a random name), you can execute operating system commands by passing them in the "cmd" GET parameter:
+Once the shell is uploaded (with a random name), you can execute operating system commands by passing them in the `cmd` GET parameter:

 `https://example.org/7sna8uuorvcx3x4fx.php?cmd=cat+/etc/passwd`